Diluted EPS

 Let's say that your net profit after tax for the year is CU5,000,000 and the number of ordinary shares outstanding at the beginning of the year is 1,000,000.
 In a prior year, your company had issued 100,000 CU1 17% convertible preference shares.
 In this tax jurisdiction, preference shares are classified as equity and their dividends are not subject to tax.

 Go to the `Basic EPS` tab.
 Fill in the `Profit / (Loss)*` input box with the value 5,000,000.
+Fill in `Returns on Equity-classified Preference Shares` input box with the value 17,000 (100,000 x CU1 x 17%).
 Fill in the `Ordinary Shares Outstanding on First Day of Reporting Period*` input box with the value 1,000,000.
 You will need to fill appropriate values for the `First Day of Reporting Period*` and `Last Day of the Reporting Period*` input boxes.
+You should get a Basic EPS value of CU4.98300.

 Return to the `Convertible Preference Shares` section of the `Diluted EPS` tab.
 The full conversion of the issued preference shares will increase the number of outstanding shares by 100,000.
-Fill in the `Weighted-average Number of Shares*` input box with the value 100,000.
+Fill in the `Weighted-average Number of Ordinary Shares*` input box with the value 100,000.
 Since the preference shares are classified as equity and their dividends are not tax deductible, enter the value 17,000 (100,000 x CU1 x 17%) into the `Earnings` input box.
+You should get a Diluted EPS value of CU4.54545.

-Illustration: Finding the Weighed-average Number of Ordinary Shares
+Illustration: Finding the Weighted-average Number of Ordinary Shares

 Your company has a class of non-cumulative preference shares that are convertible to ordinary shares all with the same conversion terms.
 The following transaction occurred during the year: